by Mick Grummitt and John Clayson

 It seems miraculous that, from an enormous pile of hundreds of tons of twisted steel and splintered wood, laced with burning coals and scalding steam and water, thirteen men - the crews of four trains plus the driver travelling as passenger - survived that dark and foggy night to tell the tale.

-The detonator which gave Driver Kirk sufficient warning to reduce speed was placed on the rail by Fireman Sutton of the E.C.S. train, who was walking to Conington South signal box to raise the alarm when he heard the meat train approaching.
+The detonator which gave Driver Kirk sufficient warning to reduce speed was placed on the rail by Fireman Sutton of the E.C.S. train, who was walking through the darkness to Conington South signal box to raise the alarm when he heard the meat train approaching.
 If he'd had another few minutes he would have reached a point from which Benny Kirk could have brought the meat train safely to a stand.

 There is a photograph of A3 No. 60078 Night Hawk following the accident here.